TV Daily Schedule: KQED Plus

 1:00 amScott and Bailey [#116H] In a retrospective episode set immediately after the events of series two, Rachel faces further accusations of masterminding the fatal attack on ex-lover Nick and finds comfort in the arms of ever faithful Sean, agreeing to marry him.
 Amid the wedding celebrations, Janet and Ade admit defeat and decide to split up for good, while Gill is duty bound to take action when she catches Pete in a compromising position.
 The detectives also investigate the case of a businessman suspected of murdering a tramp. duration 48:08 STEREO TVPG

-2:00 amFreedom Riders: American Experience In 1961, segregation seemed to have an overwhelming grip on American society.
-Many states violently enforced the policy, while the federal government, under the Kennedy administration, remained indifferent, preoccupied with matters abroad.
-That is, until an integrated band of college students - many of whom were the first in their families to attend a university - decided, en masse, to risk everything and buy a ticket on a Greyhound bus bound for the Deep South.
-They called themselves the Freedom Riders, and they managed to bring the president and the entire American public face to face with the challenge of correcting civil-rights inequities that plagued the nation.
-Veteran filmmaker Stanley Nelson's inspirational documentary is the first feature-length film about this courageous band of civil-rights activists.
-Gaining impressive access to influential figures on both sides of the issue, Nelson chronicles a chapter of American history that stands as an astonishing testament to the accomplishment of youth and what can result from the incredible combination of personal conviction and the courage to organize against all odds. duration 1:56:46 STEREO TVPG-VL (Secondary audio: none)
+2:00 amFreedom Riders: American Experience The powerful harrowing and ultimately inspirational story of six months in 1961 that changed America forever.
+From May until November 1961, more than 400 black and white Americans risked their lives - and many endured savage beatings and imprisonment - for simply traveling together on buses and trains as they journeyed through the Deep South.
+Deliberately violating Jim Crow laws, the Freedom Riders met with bitter racism and mob violence along the way, sorely testing their belief in nonviolent activism.
+Veteran filmmaker Stanley Nelson's documentary is the first feature-length film about this courageous band of civil-rights activists.
+Gaining access to influential figures on both sides of the issue, Nelson chronicles a chapter of American history that stands as an astonishing testament to the accomplishment of youth and what can result from the incredible combination of personal conviction and the courage to organize against all odds. duration 1:56:46 STEREO TVPG-VL (Secondary audio: none)

 4:00 amClinton 12 This program captures a pivotal moment in the American civil rights movement.
 On August 27, 1956, a dozen black teenagers walked into an all-white high school in Clinton, Tenn. and changed history.
 It brings to life the events of that school year and the bombing of the high school in 1958.
 Narrated by award-winning actor James Earl Jones, it highlights the courage of the black students who were subjected to racially motivated violence, harassment and protests by white supremacists.
 The film also shows the determination of one small, predominately white, Southern town to uphold the law and confront bigotry and fear. duration 56:50 STEREO TVG